A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Numerical experiments

-\section{Numerical Experiments}
+\section{Numerical experiments}

-In this section, we provide some numerical experiments to illustrate the gains of the proposed methods.
-Table 1 presented in \cite{0} (and reproduced below) highlights that SOBK is a significant improvement over the prior methods.
-We compare the proposed Regularized Orthogonality and Residue based Block-Kaczmarz method (ROR-BK) with \begin{itemize} \item SOBK: Simple Orthogonal Block Kaczmarz \cite{0} \item TA-ReBlocK-U: Tail Averaged Regularized Block Kaczmarz (TA-ReBlocK) with uniform sampling \cite{ReRBK}. \end{itemize}
+In this section, we present numerical experiments to illustrate the gains of the proposed methods over randomized linear solvers and the Krylov subspace solvers.
+We describe some parameters and facets of algorithmic implementation followed in our experiments, in the corresponding sections below.
+In \autoref{sec:results_randomized_solvers}, we compare the proposed Regularized Orthogonality and Residual based Block-Kaczmarz method (ROR-BK) with \begin{itemize} \item SOBK: Simple Orthogonal Block Kaczmarz \cite{0} \item TA-ReBlocK-U: Tail Averaged Regularized Block Kaczmarz (TA-ReBlocK) with uniform sampling \cite{ReRBK}. \end{itemize}

-to demonstrate that utilizing block orthogonality, regularization in the block solutions, and a residue based block iterate can significantly enhance the efficiency.
-The Relative Error (RE)=$\frac{\|x-x_\star\|_2}{\|x_\star\|_2}$.
-We use speed-up of ROR-BK over a given method and given tolerance as $\frac{\text{time (or iterations) of method}}{\text{time (or iterations) of ROR-BK}}$ and we write it as `method:Speed-up'. `$\ddagger$' denotes that the method did not meet the convergence criterion within 2000 seconds.
-We use \enquote{IT} to denote the required number of iterations to meet the convergence criterion, and the elapsed computing time in seconds is referred to as \enquote{CPU}.